 Dr. Vanessa Lui is currently a full-time senior lecturer of marketing at the School of Business in the Singapore University of Social Sciences.
 She completed her Ph.D. in Information Systems at the City University of Hong Kong.
-Her focus research of interest are in online consumer behavior.
+Her focus research of interest is in online consumer behaviour.

 How important is digital marketing for businesses in Singapore, especially small businesses and entrepreneurs, during the COVID-19 pandemic?